SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{< /tab >}}

 {{< tab tabNum="2" >}}
 Let's create a quick sample application using node.js!
+You'll need node and npm installed on your system for this example, instructions are [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 For easy readability, we will use the [express](http://expressjs.com/) framework to serve a Hello World Application.